 So far, the system supports the curve sUSD pool and users can mint DUSD using DAI, USDT, USDC, and sUSD.
 As more peaks are added, investors will be free to choose between the supported peaks to mint or redeem DUSD.
 The idea is to add new peaks, such as Aave and Uniswap, gradually in the future.

-Since August, DefiDollar made multiple upgrades, which included the launch of a fork on Swerve (swDUSD test) and the introduction of a yUSD integration.
+Since August, DefiDollar made multiple upgrades, including the launch of a fork on Swerve (swDUSD test) and the introduction of a yUSD integration.
 Hence, users can mint DUSD using yUSD & yCRV, due to an integration with the yVault (Yearn Finance).

-In early October, DefiDollar announced liquidity mining and retroactive rewards for the launch of their native token, called DFD.
+DefiDollar announced liquidity mining and retroactive rewards for the launch of their native token in early October, called DFD.

-DFD holders will govern the protocol, being able to decide essential parameters, such as rewards, income distribution within the protocol, and other questions.
+DFD holders will govern the protocol, deciding essential parameters, such as rewards, income distribution within the protocol, and other questions.
 Besides, the plan is to use DFD tokens as an ultimate backstop against volatility (similar to what MakerDao made with MKR).

 Liquidity providers will earn protocol fees in exchange for staking DFD, plus earn actual DFD tokens via the new liquidity mining program.
 The total supply of 100M tokens will be distributed such as: